jaspector

 A building permit is required for any construction, alteration, enlargement, replacement, repair, or maintenance to any structure and equipment therein, including accessory structures.
 Separate permits are required for electrical, plumbing, mechanical, and gas fitting work.
 Site development review is additionally required for non-residential construction, expansion, alteration, or change of use.

-Typical processing time is Minimum 15 business days for residential projects requiring plan review.
+Building permit processing times in Waynesboro, VA typically run Minimum 15 business days for residential projects requiring plan review.
 Site development review departments have up to 45 days.
 Planning public-hearing applications typically run approximately 10 weeks to Planning Commission plus the following month for City Council action..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Waynesboro, VA.
 The following work is generally exempt: Installing or replacing guttering; Installing or replacing residential roof covering; Installing or replacing vinyl siding; Painting, wallpapering, carpeting, laminate, or other aesthetic improvements; Replacing cabinets; Replacing residential fixtures such as lights, bathtubs, sinks, and water closets; Replacing residential windows; One- and two-family dwellings are exempt from the city's separate site development review process (but not from ordinary building-permit requirements where applicable).
 Note: The city's published exempt-work list is presented as examples, not a complete exemption table.
 Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm with Building and Zoning before proceeding.
+When in doubt, confirm with the local building department before starting work.